bastianegeter/qPCR_validation/README.md

 - _High:_ positive samples can be interpreted as "Species DNA present in sample".
 There is low risk of false negatives.

 **2. qPCR Experimental Settings:** You are then required to fill in simple information on the experimental settings used to run your qPCR plates.

+A standardised PDF report will be generated to accompany your qPCR results when sent to other scientists and decision-makers.

 ## Usage